-2 cloves garlic, finely chopped
+2 garlic cloves, peeled and finely chopped

-5 potatoes, peeled and cubed
+200g new potatoes, peeled and cubed

 freshly grated Parmesan

 Heat the extra virgin olive oil and butter in a saucepan and gently fry the chopped garlic with the marjoram leaves until soft.
 Add the pumpkin and potatoes, and continue to cook for a minute.
 Add the chilies and season well with sea salt and black pepper.
 Pour in enough stock just to cover the pumpkin.
 Bring to the boil, then turn down the heat and simmer for 20-25 minutes or until the pumpkin is tender, adding more stock if necessary to keep the pumpkin covered.